“They’re trying to take our vote!”

-Twitter -- the blackity-black social media network where 28 percent of blacks who are online participate -- is known as a space to drum up support and outrage for various issues.
-But just as it can be used to enrage, it can also be used to inform.
-A great example is a Twitter conversation that's taking place at 1 p.m. on Friday, Aug.
-17 -- hosted by Twitter personality and sex-positive blogger @FeministaJones.
-She's joined by ColorOfChange.org, IMPACT and other influencers choosing to use their social space to engage.
+Twitter—the Blackity Black social media network where 28% of blacks who are online participate—is known as a space to drum up support and outrage for various issues.
+But just as it can be used to enrage, it can be used to inform.
+A great example is a Twitter conversation that’s being held at 1pm on Friday, August 17th—hosted by twitter personality and sex-positive blogger @FeministaJones.
+She’s joined by ColorOfChange.org, Impact-DC and other influencers choosing to use their social space to engage.
 The goal is to educate people about the myriad changes in registration, ID requirements and much more.
-Using the hashtag #voteready, Jones hopes to inform and allow anyone to ask questions and follow the overall conversation.
+Using the hashtag #voteready Jones hopes to discuss, inform and allow anyone to ask questions and follow the overall conversation.

-As we count down to the biggest, nastiest presidential election we've had in decades, informing and engaging young people of color is of great import.
-Organizations play a role in the fight to protect the vote, but grassroots advocates like Jones and others are where true change lies.
-If more people take up the fight to educate, no matter where they are, we will have our say in November, whether Republicans like it or not.
+As we countdown to the biggest, nastiest presidential election we’ve had in decades, the informing and engaging of young people of color is of great import.
+Organizations play a role in the fight to protect the vote but the grassroots advocates like Jones and others are where true change lies.
+If more people take up the fight to educate, no matter where they are, we will have our say in November whether Republicans like it or not.

 Elon James White is a writer and satirist and host of the award-winning video and radio series This Week in Blackness.
 Listen Monday to Thursday at 1:30 p.m.
 EST at TWIB.FM and watch at TV.TWIB.ME/LIVE.
 Follow him on Twitter, Facebook, Google+ and Tumblr.